How to make a mind-game film?

 Nolan explaining his filmmaking thesis?

 But Nolanverse subverts the basic materials of filmmaking in order to undermine assumptions.
 His puzzle-boxes shows up the performative aspect of filmmaking and media practice.
-So what does The Prestige and Nolanverse say about the performance and productive process?
+So what do The Prestige and Nolanverse say about the performance and production process?

 The performativity of cinema and magic are strikingly similar once you get past their obvious dissimilarities.
 But ultimately, both disciplines are functions of communicative performance.
 While the film does not address filmmaking per se, there are many parallels between the two disciplines.

 The filmmaker, like the magician, shows us something ordinary then he or she does something amazing like making an object disappear (plot twist) and finally to complete the trick has to bring back said object (climax) and the viewer is left entertained by the trick (film).